GabeScott/standard-works-vault/General Conference/2002 October - Rise to Your Call.md

 One of those promises is the second thing you need to know.
 It is that the Lord will guide you by revelation just as He called you.
 You must ask in faith for revelation to know what you are to do.
 With your call comes the promise that answers will come.
 But that guidance will come only when the Lord is sure you will obey.
 To know His will you must be committed to do it.
 The words “Thy will be done,” written in the heart, are the window to revelation.

 The answer comes by the Holy Spirit.
 You will need that guidance often.
-To have the Holy Ghost as your companion you must be worthy, cleansed by the Atonement of Jesus Christ.
+To have the Holy Ghost as your companion, you must be worthy, cleansed by the Atonement of Jesus Christ.
 So, your obedience to the commandments, your desire to do His will, and your asking in faith will determine how clearly the Master can guide you by answers to your prayers.

 Often the answers will come as you study the scriptures.
 They contain accounts of what the Lord did in His mortal ministry and the guidance He has given His servants.
 They have doctrine in them which will apply in every time and every situation.
 Pondering the scriptures will lead you to ask the right questions in prayer.
 And just as surely as the heavens were opened to Joseph Smith after he pondered the scriptures in faith, God will answer your prayers and He will lead you by the hand.

-There is a third thing you need to know: Just as God called you and will guide you, He will magnify you.
+There is a third thing you need to know: just as God called you and will guide you, He will magnify you.
 You will need that magnification.
 Your calling will surely bring opposition.
 You are in the Master’s service.
 You are His representative.
 Eternal lives depend on you.
 He faced opposition, and He said that facing opposition would be the lot of those He called.
 The forces arrayed against you will try not only to frustrate your work but to bring you down.
-The Apostle Paul described it this way: “For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world.”1
+The Apostle Paul described it this way: “For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world.”[^1]

 There will be times when you will feel overwhelmed.
 One of the ways you will be attacked is with the feeling that you are inadequate.
 Well, you are inadequate to answer a call to represent God with only your own powers.
 But you have access to more than your natural capacities, and you do not work alone.